CoolBitX-Technology/coolwallet-sdk/README.md

 ### 2. Register and setup hardware wallet.

 To register you application with the wallet, take a look at the [wallet module](/packages/core/src/apdu/wallet)  in `core` package.
-This giud you through the process of registeration and seed generation.
+This guide you through the process of registeration and seed generation.

 ### 3. Build your Application